Friday, April 24, 2026

 • 1 scoop Orgain chocolate fudge protein powder (plant based)

-• 1 scoop PB Fit powder
+• 1 scoop PB Fit peanut powder

 • 1 spoon/tablespoon of ground flax seed